 Good topdressing compost is not always easy to find.
 Some sources try to save money by selling the compost too early, before it has sufficiently cooked, or by using too much filler and and not enough finished compost in the mixture.
 While it is fine for the topdressing mixture to have some amount of organic material that has not yet decomposed, too much filler negates the benefits of topdressing.
 In other words, always buy your compost for topdressing from a reputable source.

 Sand is sometimes used as a topdressing material on lawns with heavy, clay soils or drainage problems.
 Usually applied after aerating, the sand fills in the holes and over time can alter the structure of the soil to allow for better drainage and a healthier grass.

 How to Topdress

-When topdressing, it is beneficial to do it in conjunction with other cultural practices like aerating, de-thatching and overseeding.
-Topdressing after aerating and overseeding is the ideal trio of lawn care chores that will result in a healthier lawn.
+It's a good idea to perform topdressing in conjunction with other cultural practices, such as aerating, de-thatching, and overseeding.
+Topdressing after aerating and overseeding is the ideal trio of lawn care practices, sure to create a healthier lawn.
 The aerating opens up the soil, allowing for better air and water movement and reduced compaction.
-The aeration holes provide the perfect seed bed for overseeding, allowing newer generations of grass to establish and thrive.
-Lastly, topdressing with compost, helps fill in the holes, covering the seed and allowing for ideal germination conditions with a burst of nutrients as the seedlings establish.
-It's a win, win, win, situation.
+The aeration holes, in turn, provide the perfect environment for overseeding, allowing newer generations of grass to establish and thrive.
+Lastly, topdressing with compost helps fill in the holes, covering the seeds and allowing for ideal germination conditions, as well as just the right burst of nutrients for the grass seedlings as they become established.